What is the Bear Management Plan?

 Seven bear management units (BMUs) would be created to better align the aims and actions of management with the unique characteristics in each bear subpopulation range.
 The plan recommends forming “black bear assistance groups,” composed of local stakeholders within each BMU, to work with FWC to help manage bears.
 Each unit contains a separate bear population that varies in size -- from about 1,000 bears in the Central BMU, which includes Ocala National Forest, to about 20 bears in the Big Bend BMU, which includes Chassahowitzka National Wildlife Refuge.

-What does the rule proposed in the Bear Management Plan do?
+What does the rule in the Bear Management Plan do?

-The rule in the Bear Management Plan will make it unlawful to injure or kill bears.
+The rule in the Bear Management Plan makes it unlawful to injure or kill bears.
 The rule also states FWC will continue to engage with landowners and regulating agencies to guide future land use to be compatible with the objectives of the Bear Management Plan.

 Under the plan, will the hunting of bears be allowed?